timgshi/bombtranslator/README.txt

 The Spanish, as the [others languages romances] is a modern continuation of spoken Latin, from the century III.

 In English, the word "other" is only pluralized when not followed by another noun.
 The correct sentence should have "other languages."
-To fix this issue, we could write a rule checking for the word "other" and making sure that it's pluraility matches the rules of English.
+To fix this issue, we could write a rule checking for the word "other" and making sure that its plurality matches the rules of English.